encode/django-rest-framework/docs/api-guide/fields.md

 ### `allow_null`

-Normally an error will be raise if `None` is passed to a serializer field.
+Normally an error will be raised if `None` is passed to a serializer field.
 Set this keyword argument to `True` if `None` should be considered a valid value.

 Defaults to `False`